alexissa32/SoftwareEvProject/README.md

 ### 11/1 Update

-After struggling with a few different things, we are slighlty narowing the focus of our project.
+After struggling with a few different things, we are slighlty narrowing the focus of our project.
 We will not be using the Tensorflow repository as a test for Bazel, Gradle, or Maven, as it is such a large repository, we are struggling to build it on our computers and keep having errors [7].
-We are unable to build Maven with Gradle, and are unable to build Gradle with Gradle or Maven (there is no documentation on how to build Gradle from source).
-As a result, we are pivoting to using Apache Math, Guava, and our own base code to test Maven, Gradle, and Bazel.
+We are unable to build Maven with Gradle or build Gradle with Gradle or Maven (there is no documentation on how to build Gradle from source).
+As a result, we are pivoting to using Apache Math, Guava, and our own code base to test Maven, Gradle, and Bazel.
+From there, we will still analyze the tools on build time, CPU usage, and memory usage, and we still intend on visually depicting each repository's dependency tree.
+A more detailed update on where we are at is in the PowerPoint slides committed in the repository.

+#### Maven Builds (often needed to use this for it work-https://stackoverflow.com/questions/30181154/skipping-some-license-tests-in-maven):
+##### Commons Math (built from scratch using mvn package)
+  maven/commons-math3-3.6.1-src/target
+##### Guava (built from scratch using mvn install -DskipTests then mvn package -DskipTests)
+  maven/guava-30.0/guava/target
+##### TBD
+  TODO

+#### Gradle Builds (with slight adjustments):
+##### Commons Math
+  gradle init\
+  gradle build\
+  success!\
+  gradle/commons-math3-3.6.1-src/build
+##### Guava
+  gradle init\
+  remove line "system 'jdk:srczip:999'" from gradle/guava-30.0/guava/build.gradle\
+  gradle build\
+  success!\
+  gradle/guava-30.0/guava/build
+##### TBD
+  TODO

+#### Bazel Builds:
+##### Commons Math
+  TODO
+##### Guava
+  TODO
+##### TBD
+  TODO

 ### 10/13 Update